-Psychrophilic and psychrotrophic microorganisms in food and water - Qualitative and quantitative culture; Molecular identification (PCR and sequencing)
+Psychrophilic and psychrotrophic microorganisms in food and water: Qualitative and quantitative culture; Molecular identification (sequencing).

 Alteration of foods maintained at refrigeration temperatures occurs from psychrophilic and psychrotrophic microorganisms, with the ability to multiply at low temperatures.
 In addition to the deterioration of food, the growth of microorganisms can have pathogenic and toxigenic effects for humans.

 Psychrophilic microorganisms are those whose optimum growth temperature is low, approximately 15°C or lower, and have a maximum growth temperature of approximately 20°C. These microorganisms grow at refrigeration temperatures and are found in environments where the temperature is always below 15 to 20°C. They are present in arctic and alpine soils, high latitudes, ice formations and deep oceanic waters.
 Most psychrophilic organisms are bacteria or archeas, but also fungi and some species of yeast.
 Most of the psychrophilic bacteria found in food are Gram negative, and include the genus Aeromonas, Alcaligenes, Flavobacterium, Pseudomonas, Serratia and Vibrio.
 Gram-positive microorganisms include species of Bacillus, Clostridium and Micrococcus.